Overview Community Health and Development Program (CHDP)

 - collaborating with authorities of the Government of Bangladesh health services and elected officials, to build capacity for a reliable, functional rural health system.

-LAMB currently has 31 permanent staff working in CHDP, and a further 719 contract staff working on specific sponsored programs.
+LAMB currently has approximately 1200 staff working on specific sponsored programs.
 Almost all the staff work out in the communities.

-CHDP operates in the northwest Bangladesh Districts of Dinajpur, Rangpur, and Nilphamari.
+CHDP operates in the northwest Bangladesh Districts of Dinajpur, Rangpur, Nilphamari, and Kurigram.
 Its focus is on poor communities, and particularly women and children who tend to be the more disadvantaged members of society